-The department strives to maximize the performance of state executive branch agencies through implementation of longer-term strategic plans and annual operational plans.
+The Division of Data, Planning, and Improvement (DPI) within the department strives to maximize the performance of state executive branch agencies through implementation of longer-term strategic plans and annual operational plans.

 We advise agencies on the development of performance measures and ensure that agencies effectively track their performance metrics to drive operational outcomes.